-ldapmodrdn Open a connection to the specified Active Directory domain controller or another LDAP server using the provided distinguished name and password to move or rename the specified entry or entries.
-Idapsearch Open a connection to the specified Active Directory domain controller or another LDAP server using the provided distinguished name and password to locate and retrieve the specified entry or entries. nisflush Clear the Server Suite Network Information Service cache on a local computer, or restart the service without flushing the cache.
+This command Enables you to do this ldapmodrdn Open a connection to the specified Active Directory domain controller or another LDAP server using the provided distinguished name and password to move or rename the specified entry or entries. ldapsearch Open a connection to the specified Active Directory domain controller or another LDAP server using the provided distinguished name and password to locate and retrieve the specified entry or entries. nisflush Clear the Server Suite Network Information Service cache on a local computer, or restart the service without flushing the cache.
 You must be logged in as the root user to run this command.

-You can use Python commands or scripts to interact with Centrify objects on Linux systems.
-Centrify provides two Python modules that you can use in Python scripts to communicate with the Centrify Agent for NIX:
+You can use Python commands or scripts to interact with Delinea objects on Linux systems.
+Delinea provides two Python modules that you can use in Python scripts to communicate with the Delinea Agent for NIX:

-- pylrpc: Calls reference internal LRPC objects and methods. - pycapi: Calls reference the Centrify API (CAPI) mainly for use with NSS and PAM.
+- pylrpc: Calls reference internal LRPC objects and methods. - pycapi: Calls reference the Delinea API (CAPI) mainly for use with NSS and PAM.